Halkett backed for Scotland debut

 In fact, Tierney was the most popular choice at left-back ahead of Robertson, with Nathan Patterson receiving more votes than Bologna 19-year-old Hickey - and Motherwell's Stephen O'Donnell - in both wing-back positions despite the 20-year-old's lack of game time since moving from Rangers to Everton.

-Celtic's Callum McGregor is backed to join Gilmour and McGinn in midfield, with Bournemouth attacking midfielder Ryan Christie your choice to support Adams up front.
+Celtic's Callum McGregor is backed to join Gilmour and McGinn in midfield, with Bournemouth attacking midfielder Ryan Christie your choice to support Adams up front in the absence of injured Queens Park Rangers striker Lyndon Dykes.